 The second is the fact that God has a purpose for this gathering.
 This is for the glory of his name.
 In order words, every work he does has the remote aim of giving Him glory.
 Third, in addition to gathering us unto Himself, God will also make us his ambassadors to other nations.
 Hence, He promises thus: “I will give them a sign and send some of their survivors to the nations…that have never heard of me or seen my glory.”
 This also underscore the missionary nature of our call.
 God initiates it, and then uses us to accomplish it.
 Hence, God commissions us to: “Go out to the whole world and proclaim the good news.”
 This good news is that God will restore our lost glory, for the sake of his own glory.

-In order words, it behooves us as individuals to make effort to be at the glorious gathering of the saints.
-Hence, Paul admonishes us to: “…Work out your salvation with fear and trembling” (Phil 2, 12).
+In order words, it behooves us as individuals to make effort in order to be at the glorious gathering of the saints.
+Hence, Paul admonishes us to: “…Work out your salvation with fear and trembling” (Phil 2:12).
 This means that we have to put ourselves together by making use of the available opportunity in order to get ourselves prepared at all times.
-We are therefore called be focused and disciplined in order to be part of the great gathering of the saints.
+We are therefore called to be focused and disciplined in order to be part of the great gathering of the saints.

 Peace be with you all!